falkr/ttm4175/pages/iot-mqtt.md

 **Tasks:**

-* Install the MQTT broker called **Mosquitto** on the Raspberry Pi.
+:steps:
-* (Find relevant instructions on your own, this is part of the learning experience.)
+1. Install the MQTT broker called **Mosquitto** on the Raspberry Pi. <small>Find relevant instructions on your own, this is part of the learning experience.</small>
-* Find which IP address your Pi has, you need this when connecting to your broker.
+2. Find which IP address your Pi has, you need this when connecting to your broker.
-* Use MQTT.fx (on your laptop) and connect to the Raspberry Pi.
+3. Use MQTT.fx (on your laptop) and connect to the Raspberry Pi.
 Use the IP address of the Pi, and usually Port 1883.
-* Use MQTT.fx on another laptop, and also connect to the broker.
+4. Use MQTT.fx on another laptop, and also connect to the broker.
-* Send messages from laptop to laptop via the broker.
+5. Send messages from laptop to laptop via the broker.
 (Select any topic you want.)

 **For the Report:**